elterminad0r/github_index/README.md

 	 ---+---+---
 	2   |   |

-Minmax is also implemented - see `writeup.pdf`.
+Minmax is also implemented - see `writeup`.
 The version I handed in can be seen at the
 [hand-in tag](https://github.com/goedel-gang/noughtsandcrosses/tree/hand-in).

+The serious source code is in `src`.
+Use `python3 src/play.py -c` to play against a computer.
+I also tacked on a ""minimalist"" UI in Processing.
+The source code for this is at the top level because of the way Processing like folders to be.
+It's generally a little botched because I had to translate things to Python 2.

 ![screenshot](https://github.com/goedel-gang/noughtsandcrosses/blob/master/win_screenshot_20180712_110639.png)
 ### [\[toc\]](#table-of-contents) [GUIssing](https://github.com/goedel-gang/GUIssing)